Information Theoretic Text-to-Image Alignment: Abstract

 \section{Abstract}

-Diffusion models for \gls{T2I} conditional generation have seen tremendous success recently.
-Despite their success, accurately capturing user intentions with these models still requires a laborious trial and error process.
-This challenge is commonly identified as a model alignment problem, an issue that has attracted considerable attention by the research community.
-Instead of relying on fine-grained linguistic analyses of prompts, human annotation, or auxiliary vision-language models to steer image generation, in this work we present a novel method that relies on an information-theoretic alignment measure.
-In a nutshell, our method uses self-supervised fine-tuning and relies on point-wise mutual information between prompts and images to define a synthetic training set to induce model alignment.
-Our comparative analysis shows that our method is on-par or superior to the state-of-the-art, yet requires nothing but a pre-trained denoising network to estimate \acrshort{MI} and a lightweight fine-tuning strategy.
+Diffusion models for \gls{T2I} conditional generation have recently achieved tremendous success.
+Yet, aligning these models with user's intentions still involves a laborious trial-and-error process, and this challenging alignment problem has attracted considerable attention from the research community.
+In this work, instead of relying on fine-grained linguistic analyses of prompts, human annotation, or auxiliary vision-language models, we use \gls{MI} to guide model alignment.
+In brief, our method uses self-supervised fine-tuning and relies on a point-wise \gls{MI} estimation between prompts and images to create a synthetic fine-tuning set for improving model alignment.
+Our analysis indicates that our method is superior to the state-of-the-art, yet it only requires the pre-trained denoising network of the \gls{T2I} model itself to estimate \acrshort{MI}, and a simple fine-tuning strategy that improves alignment while maintaining image quality.
+Code available at \href{https://github.com/Chao0511/mitune}{\url{https://github.com/Chao0511/mitune}}.